yaoxuefeng6/Paddle_baseline_KDD2019/README.md

 ```python
 python preprocess.py # change for different feature strategy
 ```
 preprocess.py and preprocess_dense.py is the code for preprocessing the raw data.
 Two versions are provided to deal with all sparse features and sparse plus dense features.
 Correspondly, pre_process_test.py and pre_test_dense.py are the codes to preproccess test raw data.
+The training instances are saved in json.
+It is very easy to add new features.
+In our demo, all features are generated from provided raw data except for weather feature, which is gengerted from open weather records.

 ## build the network
 main network logic is in network_confv?.py.
 The networks are base on fm & deep related algorithms.
 I try sereval networks and public some of them.
 There may be some defects in the networks but all of them are functional.